Core Concepts

 Next Steps

-Package Handlers – How handlers process packages (Python, Direnv, Skills)
+Package Handlers – How handlers build project views (Python, Node, Direnv, Agents, and more)

 Getting Started with IVPM – Install IVPM and set up your first project